 There’s your list of actionable Shopify speed optimization best practices.

-Improving ecommerce site performance takes time, but you’ll notice the difference in your store’s speed after you tackle a few of these.
+Improving ecommerce site speed performance takes time, but you’ll notice the difference in your Shopify store’s page speed after you tackle a few of these.

 And your customers will too.